Kingxukai/linux/Documentation/scsi/scsi_eh.rst

  - eh_strategy_handler() callback
 	This is one big callback which should perform whole error handling.
-As such, it should do all chores the SCSI midlayer performs during recovery.
+As such, it should do all chores the woke SCSI midlayer performs during recovery.
 This will be discussed in [2-2].

 Once recovery is complete, SCSI EH resumes normal operation by